FDA Announces AED Shortage – What This Means & Why It’s a Big Deal

 The current AED shortage is compounded by the fact that even before supply chain delays, AEDs, historically, have not made it into enough public spaces to provide meaningful improvements to SCA patient outcomes.
 With even fewer AEDs available now, people may be even more vulnerable.

 Additionally, AED batteries and electrode pads expire over time and must be replaced regularly.
 Because of the supply shortages, many of these AED disposables are not available for replacement, rendering many devices that need maintenance useless.
-At Avive, we’re constantly looking for ways to solve existing industry problems and improve our society’s response to SCA, and we look forward to sharing new ways we hope to address these challenges in the future.
+At Avive, we’ve developed the EverCharge Battery™, to help keep your costs down with the industry’s only embedded rechargeable battery that never needs to be replaced .

 It is our hope that the medical device industry will be a priority when it comes to manufacturing and distributing these limited quantities of semiconductors.
 The need for AEDs is growing as public awareness of SCA strengthens, largely due to community grassroots effort and the work of nonprofit organizations, and it is essential to preserve these endeavors in order to create a safer, more prepared society.